georgesmbock/metagenomic_pipeline/README.md

 ## Citation and Acknowledgments
 If you use this repository or adapt the workflow, please cite:

-[Your Name].
+[Georges Mbock Mbock].
 Reproducible Pipeline for Viral Community Analysis: Cuatro Ciénegas Basin Case Study.
 [Year].

-Contact: [your_email@example.com]
+Contact: georgesmbo89@gmail.com

 Special thanks to the reviewers of the Stellenbosch University MSc Bioinformatics Program for considering this work.

-Contact
-For questions or feedback:

-Email: [your_email@example.com]

-LinkedIn: [your_linkedin_url]

-Last updated: 2025-06-30

-yaml
-Copy code